manish-19/Image-Classfier/README.md

 - Upload an image through the Angular UI
 - Backend predicts the image class using PyTorch ResNet18 model
 - Prediction is stored in CockroachDB

----

-Made with ❤️ for learning and demo purposes.